triton-inference-server/server/docs/quickstart.rst

 pull.
 Once you have the container follow these steps to run the server and the example client applications.

-#. :ref:`Run the inference server <section-quickstart-run-tensorrt-inference-server>`.
+#. :ref:`Run the inference server <section-quickstart-run-triton-inference-server>`.
 #. :ref:`Verify that the server is running correct <section-quickstart-verify-inference-server-status>`.
 #. :ref:`Get the example client applications <section-quickstart-getting-the-examples>`.
 #. :ref:`Run the image classification example <section-quickstart-running-the-image-classification-example>`.